jjmacky/lm-toolkit/docs/prompt_dictionary/few_shot/kate.md

     1. Model characteristics:
         - You're working with a language model that benefits significantly from in-context examples.
-        - In many applications the model is likely to be relatively small or medium-sized, as larger models might not see substantial improvements.
+        - For simpler tasks the model is likely to be relatively small or medium-sized, as larger models might not see substantial improvements.

     2. Data requirements:
         - You have access to a relevant, high-quality dataset of examples (typically thousands to tens of thousands) for embedding.
         - Your dataset is not primarily factual (for factual retrieval, newer RAG methods are often more appropriate).

     3. Task constraints:
         - The task requires adherence to specific rules or patterns, and examples can effectively demonstrate these rules, serving as a flexible alternative to writing explicit, complex operational logic.
-See [Application example](#application-example-pii-masking-with-llama3-8b) below for an implementation of this scenario.
+See ["Application example"](#application-example-pii-masking-with-llama3-8b) below for an implementation of this scenario.
         - Fine-tuning is not feasible or desirable (e.g., to avoid overfitting on small datasets).
         - You need more nuanced outputs than standard kNN classification can provide.